 No PO VAT

-If you are a user subject to a VAT on both order costs and sell prices, you can now set an order item's cost to be non-taxable when an otherwise VAT-applicable order or vendor provides a product for which a VAT does not apply.
+(Only on projects using the "Tax as VAT" option on the project screen) If you are a user subject to a VAT on both order costs and sell prices, you can now set an order item's cost to be non-taxable when an otherwise VAT-applicable order or vendor provides a product for which a VAT does not apply.
 This is controlled by the "No PO VAT" checkbox on this screen.
 The value set here will transfer to the order item created from the specification.
 This field will not appear on projects that are not subject to a VAT.
+See image above.

 When printing an "Ordering Worksheet" report with the option to display estimated taxes enabled, the total cost of this item will not be included in the VAT calculation.
 However, the sell price of the item will be included in any VAT paid by your client (this is why you can't simply set the product tax rate to zero).